erikdoe/halos-controller/README.md

 # Halos Controller

-This program turns an Arduino in a controller for Phanteks [Halos Digital RGB Fan Frames](http://www.phanteks.com/HalosDigital.html).
+This program turns an Arduino into a controller for Phanteks' [Halos Digital RGB Fan Frames](http://www.phanteks.com/HalosDigital.html).
 It comes with ten predefined patterns, and further patterns can be created in code with the help of a number of versatile primitives.

 Provided there is a suitable source to indicate that the computer is sleeping (see below), the program renders a breathing pattern when the computer is sleeping.

 ## Wiring

-No warranties.
+**No warranties.
 The following diagram might be incorrect.
-I take no responsibility for any damanges caused by using the diagram and information below.
+I take no responsibility for any damanges caused by using the diagram and information below.**

 ![Wiring diagram](doc/Wiring_bb.png)